 One such convert is Jeff Migdow, M.D., a practitioner of holistic medicine in Lenox, Mass., and co-author of the book Breathe-In, Breathe-Out.
 "I recommend Five Rites to my patients so they can experience more energy and vitality," he says.
 "In our culture, we do many forms of exercise to strengthen the body, but our physical activity doesn't necessarily energize or balance us."

 The Five Rites are thought to stimulate and balance the seven major chakras, the body's energy centers.
 (See "The 7 Chakras".)
 "Though you can't see them, chakras are spinning electromagnetic fields of varying colors that draw energy into our systems as they spin, similar to swirling currents of water in a river," explains Migdow.
 When they spin too slowly or out of sync, he adds, the result is accelerated aging or disease.

 Whether or not you chalk it up to the chakras, it's easy to see how these moves offer tremendous benefits.
 "You'll stimulate circulation and help your heart work more efficiently," Migdow says.
 "And the deep, synchronized breathing will relax your nervous system."

 In short, performing the Five Rites will strengthen your body, stabilize your energy, and make you feel years younger.
 Not a bad return for a 10-minute investment.

-Perform the exercises daily in the order listed.
+Perform the exercises (see Boost Your Energy with Tibetan Yoga) daily in the order listed.
 You can use this program as a stand-alone energizer, or do it as a warm-up for any other activity.